Life insurance calculator: How much coverage do you need?

 How do you know how much life insurance you need?

-Calculate your financial obligations — including annual income, monthly bills, and any current or future family expenses like a mortgage or your children’s college tuition — and then subtract your liquid assets, including savings and existing life insurance like employer-sponsored group policies.
+Calculate your recurring expenses — including monthly bills, and any current or future family expenses like a mortgage or your children’s college tuition — and factor in how much of your income you’d want to replace — for example, at least five years’ worth of your salary — and then subtract your liquid assets, including savings and existing life insurance like employer-sponsored group policies.
 The result is the amount of life insurance you need.

 How long should my life insurance coverage last?

-Your term life insurance policy should last as long as your financial obligations and outstanding debts.
-If you have children, for example, you may want to consider a 20-year policy at a minimum.
-But a 30-year policy could be a good option for parents of young children or new homebuyers, as this is the length of a traditional mortgage.
+Your life insurance policy should last as long as your financial responsibilities and outstanding debts.
+If you have children, for example, you may want to consider a 20-year term life policy at a minimum.
+But a 30-year term life policy could be a good option for parents of young children or new homebuyers, as this is the length of a traditional mortgage.

 How much does life insurance cost?

-How does the life insurance company I choose affect my calculated cost?
+How does the life insurance company you choose affect your calculated cost?

-Some insurance companies might offer you cheaper rates for the amount of coverage and term length you need than others, based on your profile and needs, so shopping around across multiple insurers is the key to finding the right policy at an affordable cost.
+Some insurance companies might offer you cheaper rates for the same coverage amount and term length than others, based on your overall profile, so shopping around across multiple insurers is the key to finding the right policy at an affordable cost.

-How do I find the cheapest life insurance?
+How do you find the cheapest life insurance?

 The best way to find the cheapest life insurance rates is to work with an independent broker, who can help you compare quotes across multiple insurance companies.
 At Policygenius, our agents can help you compare quotes from different insurance companies and apply with the insurer that offers you the right coverage at a price that works for you.